These pumpkin cheesecake muffins have a delicious cream cheese layer that is swirled into a soft and fluffy pumpkin muffin. They are perfect for fall!

 Whisk your muffin dry ingredients in a bowl and set aside.

 Next, combine the pumpkin puree, granulated sugar and brown sugar in a stand mixer.
-You can use canned pumpkin puree, or make your own fresh pumpkin puree.

 Beat in the eggs, coconut oil and vanilla extract.